-Barbara Barron is the founder of Barron & Newburger, P.C.
+Barbara Barron was the founder of Barron & Newburger, P.C.
 She opened the firm in 1981 as Barbara M. Barron & Associates, building the firm’s bankruptcy and insolvency practice and its original regulatory practice.

-Ms. Barron has appeared at the Supreme Court and the Fifth Circuit Court of Appeals as amicus curiae counsel in a number of high-profile cases affecting the collection industry, and she has been counsel for litigants in a number of significant cases, including Matter of Woerner, 783 F.3d 266 (5th Cir.
+Ms. Barron appeared at the Supreme Court and the Fifth Circuit Court of Appeals as amicus curiae counsel in a number of high-profile cases affecting the collection industry, and she was counsel for litigants in a number of significant cases, including Matter of Woerner, 783 F.3d 266 (5th Cir.
 2015)(en banc), Reed v.
 City of Arlington, 650 F.3d 571 and Scott v.
 Resolution Trust Corporation, 157 B.R.
 297 (Bankr.
 W.D.
 Tex.
 1993

-A respected figure in bankruptcy and insolvency, Ms. Barron has served as Chair of the Bankruptcy Section of the Commercial Law League of America and as both a board member and the past President of the Bankruptcy Section of the Austin Bar Association.
+A respected figure in bankruptcy and insolvency, Ms. Barron served as Chair of the Bankruptcy Section of the Commercial Law League of America and as both a board member and the past President of the Bankruptcy Section of the Austin Bar Association.
 Ms. Barron is a member of the Commercial Law League of America, the American Bankruptcy Institute, State Bar of Texas, the Austin Bar Association.

 Awards and Recognition